sublimetext-io/docs.sublimetext.io/docs/guide/extensibility/syntax/tutorial.md

 It even includes **the `main` context,** which happily recurses if another `${\d` match is discovered!

-Remember, matched text is consumed;
+Remember, [matched text is consumed][syndef-work].
-thus, it is excluded from the next match attempt and can't be matched again.
+It is consequently excluded from the next match attempt and can't be matched again.
-Make sure your additional matches do not accidentally eat the popping match.
+Make sure your additional matches **do not** accidentally eat the popping match.

-To finish off complex fields, we'll style placeholders as strings.
+To finish off complex fields,
-Since we've already matched all possible tokens inside a complex field, we can safely tell
-Sublime Text to give any remaining text (`.`) a literal string scope.
-Note that this doesn't work if we made the pattern greedy (`.+`) because this includes possible nested references.
+we've styled the placeholders as strings with the `meta_content_scope` field.

 ### Final Touches